DrGitman/Coinbird/README.md

-# 🌿 Coinbird — The Botanical Ledger
+# 🌿 Coinbird — The Budgeting App

 A full-stack personal budgeting web app.